HCI-Lab-Saarland/MultiTouchKit/README.md

-# Multi Touch Kit Arduino
+# Multi Touch Kit Arduino Library

 This is a library for the Multi-Touch Kit
 Designed and tested to work with Arduino Uno, MEGA2560, LilyPad(ATmega 328P)